 Sue: Ooh, I’m all excited now!
-I’m glad I didn’t sleep through that bit at the end, now.
-Thanks.
+I’m glad I didn’t sleep through that bit at the end.
+Thanks for waking me up.

 Me: That’s right.

-Sue: ****ing hell – the Master’s TARDIS is so much better than the Doctor’s!
+Sue: ****ing hell.
+The Master’s TARDIS is much better than the Doctor’s!

 Tremas is taking things rather well, all things considered.

-Sue: He’s just lost his new, young wife but he’s only mildly annoyed.
-They must have really good life insurance policies on Traken.
+Sue: He’s just lost his new, young wife and he’s only mildly annoyed.
+They must have really excellent life insurance policies on Traken.

 Adric and Nyssa head for the TARDIS.

 Sue: Is Adric allowed to bring chicks back to the TARDIS with him?
 Doesn’t the Doctor have rules about that sort of thing?